jcju/vim-monokai/README.md

 vim-monokai
 ===========

-Vim doesn't support function highlighting for C/C++.
+Vim doesn't support function name highlighting for C/C++.

 This is a simple solution of function highlighting & class highlighting for C/C++, with a Monokai theme maintained by [crusoexia/vim-monokai](https://github.com/crusoexia/vim-monokai).